 However, signing up for a podcast or webinar means the listener only has to show up.

 As with an ebook or whitepaper, the topic you cover is key.
 It needs to be something your audience gets revved up about.
-Something they will anticipate to encourage that initial sign up.
+Something to encourage that initial sign up.

 For a webinar, create your opt-in form on a designated landing page and highlight the key benefits for signing up.